Eczema, Hot and Cold Showers Of Home Remedies That Work

 Shampoo and Soap:

 What should you do when the eczema flares up?
 One thing that doesn't help at all is skin creams used for 'moisturizing'.
 They all seem to make it worse.
 The cause may be an ingredient added to most hand creams and many other body care products, Sodium Lauryl Sulfate.
 Check your bottles of shampoo and hand cream, soap, most contain lauryl sulfate.
 Avoid them!
 They weaken the skin by stripping out the natural oils that protect your skin.
-Click here for a link to a recent science article on this problem.

 Since I get eczema on my eyelids, shampoo is out.
 Shampoo is guaranteed to cause my eyelids to itch.
 I wash my hair with plain bar soap, or, just rinse it with water.
 Some soaps seem to aggravate eczema and others don't.
 Two that are good are: Ivory Soap, and Olay.